 “To really get the full sense of our impact, we have to think beyond our county or state,” Minney says.
 “If you drink water from the Potomac, or visit Dolly Sods to go hiking, then West Virginia is your backyard.”

 The Central Appalachian Spruce Restoration Initiative (CASRI) also serves as a primary example of a project with regional scope—partners have a common goal of restoring historic red spruce and northern hardwoods across the high-elevation landscapes of Central Appalachia.
 Situated in the heart of this region, West Virginia serves as ground zero for many of the projects that have taken place since the group’s inception in 2009.

-“It’s incredible how many trees have been planted so far,” Powell says of the more than roughly 584,000 accounted for as of mid-2015.
+“It’s incredible how many trees have been planted so far,” Powell says of the 836,062 accounted for as of November 2018.
 “But plantings are just one component.”

-Minney says he’s uplifted by the motivation of partner organizations and determination of on-the-ground workers like Rhodes and his crew.
+Minney says he’s uplifted by the motivation of partner organizations and determination of on-the-ground workers like the Conservancy’s field crews.

 “It’s impressive to see everyone come together around this common cause and focus on restoration efforts that cross borders to really make a difference—in everyone’s backyards.”